EZ-Robotics/EZ-Template/ez-template-docs/tutorials/swing_movements.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-These are swing turns, the robot will turn with one side of the drive.
+These are swing turns, the robot will turn with one side of the drive with PID.
 The opposite side of the drive can be set to whatever you want, making the robot travel in an arc.

 ## Absolute Swing Turns